OUR LATEST VIDEOS

 The Rochester Museum & Science Center is another worthy stop, and the George Eastman Museum’s Discovery Room lets kids create animation strips and handle iconic early cameras.
 Plan to book your tickets to both venues in advance.

 The Hilton Garden Inn is in the center of downtown.
 It benefits from a heated indoor pool, spacious rooms, and fair prices.
+If you want to be close to The Strong Museum, the Hampton Inn and Suites Rochester Downtown is just across the street and has a beautiful indoor pool and delicious breakfast buffet to fuel your day of play!

 RELATED: 9 Favorite Upstate New York Getaways for Families